MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 ## Q. When will IntelliCode be released?

-IntelliCode is currently in its first preview.
+IntelliCode's AI-assisted IntelliSense is currently in its first experimental preview.
+We'll continue to update the experimental extension, and we'll add further capabilities in the future.
 We have no schedule for a final release, but we welcome feedback from developers so we can deliver the best possible experiences.
 You can sign up for news and updates at [https://aka.ms/intellicode](https://aka.ms/intellicode).

 ## Q. Is this experience only available in Visual Studio?

 The experience was shown at Build 2018 in Visual Studio 2017 on a C# codebase.
-However, we look forward to expanding IntelliCode to more languages and tools in the future.
+However, we look forward to expanding IntelliCode to more languages and tools in the Visual Studio family in the future.

 ## Q: What about privacy?
 Are you sending my code to the cloud?
 What customer data is being sent to Microsoft?